qurulab/dereg/how to use.md

 - [x] Click on the SIGN IN button at the top right of the page.
 - [x] Add, Update and Search Records

+###### Interested to add, update or search rcords to the dApp?
+Send a pull request for us to Whitelist your public key here

+## Whitelisted Address:
+- A2MwvUwGVwEgAHPJ6NKwLQasFXRqLNwDxcJvnnVH1u99